TayMcQuaya/AudioBook-Organizer/PROFILE_MODAL_RACE_CONDITION_FIX_COMPLETE.md

 - [ ] No duplicate API calls in network tab
 - [ ] Console shows safe wrapper messages
 - [ ] Modal state resets properly on close
+- [ ] Credit packages load instantly from cache on modal open
+- [ ] Modal fits in viewport without scrolling
+- [ ] Packages only reload when retry button is clicked

 ## Rollback Instructions